sorawee/fishy-completion/README.md

 There are several completion framework for Racket.

+- [Quickscript Extra](https://github.com/Metaxal/quickscript-extra/blob/master/README.md)'s dynamic completion (`dynamic-abbrev`) autocompletes words using existing words in the current file.
+Using it to autocomplete an identifier however means that it will suggest invalid identifiers taken from string literals.
 - DrRacket itself has the completion functionality via `ctrl .`.
 It does not autocomplete identifiers defined within a module.
 - [Racket Mode](https://www.racket-mode.com/) has its own completion functionality.
 In addition to supporting identifiers required from other modules, it supports identifiers within a module via Check Syntax (and also other things like autocompleting `require`).
 However, it only considers identifiers that appear textually in the code, so identifiers generated programmatically (e.g., from the `struct` form) are not considered.
 It does not autocomplete only identifiers that would be in scope.
 - [DrComplete](https://github.com/yjqww6/drcomplete) enhances the completion functionality in DrRacket significantly.
 Similar to Racket Mode, it can autocomplete variety of things, including identifiers defined in a module.
 Additionally, it can discover identifiers generated programmatically.
 However, similar to Racket Mode, it does not autocomplete only identifiers that would be in scope.